jackyujieyang/TravelBuddyParse/README.md

 parse deploy [target]
 ```

+You should be able to see the live site at: [travelbuddydev.parseapp.com](travelbuddydev.parseapp.com).

 ## Integration with Facebook

 Used [Parse.FacebookUtils class](https://parse.com/docs/js_guide#fbusers), [Facebook SDK for JS](https://developers.facebook.com/docs/javascript), and [Facebook Login JS SDK](https://developers.facebook.com/docs/facebook-login/login-flow-for-web).